sonatard/noctx/README.md

 - http.Request returned by NewRequest function and passes it to other function.

 ## How to fix
-- Send a request using the (*http.Client).Do(*http.Request) method.
+- Send http request using (*http.Client).Do(*http.Request) method.
-- In Go 1.13 and later, use the http.NewRequestWithContext function instead of using the http.NewRequest function.
+- In Go 1.13 and later, use http.NewRequestWithContext function instead of using http.NewRequest function.
-- In Go 1.12 and earlier, (http.Request).WithContext(ctx) is executed after the http.NewRequest function is executed.
+- In Go 1.12 and earlier, call (http.Request).WithContext(ctx) after calling http.NewRequest.

 (http.Request).WithContext(ctx) has a disadvantage of performance because it returns a copy of http.Request.
 Use the http.NewRequestWithContext function if you only support Go1.13 or later.

-## Smaple code
+## Sample Code

 ```go
 package main